simonw/dclient/README.md

     pip install dclient

+If you want to install it in the same virtual environment as Datasette (to use it as a plugin) you can instead run:

+    datasette install dclient

+## Standalone v.s. plugin

+Once installed you can use this tool like so:

+    dclient --help

+If you also have Datasette installed in the same environment it will register itself as a command plugin.

+This means you can run any of these commands using `datasette client` instead, like this:

+    datasette client --help
+    datasette client query https://latest.datasette.io/fixtures "select * from facetable limit 1"

 ## Running queries

-You can run SQL queries against a Datasette instance like so:
+You can run SQL queries against a Datasette instance like this:

 ```
 $ dclient query https://latest.datasette.io/fixtures "select * from facetable limit 1"